Thai Nguyen Vietnam Travel Guide

 Pharmacies are widely available in Thai Nguyen City for common medications.
 Bring particular prescription drugs with a doctor's note.

-No specific health-related entry requirements are generally imposed for entry into Vietnam for general tourism.
+No specific health-related entry requirements are generally imposed for admission to Vietnam for general tourism.
 Always consult your doctor or a travel health professional regarding recommended vaccinations before your trip.

 Thai Nguyen generally has a low rate of violent crime against tourists.
 However, petty theft can occur in crowded areas.